NOAA-GSL/idss-engine-commons/README.md

 |`WARN`|Designates potentially harmful situations of an application that should be recorded but don't necessarily have an impact in the execution of code|
 |`ERROR`|Designates severe error events that will presumably lead the application to fail.|

-5. All `INFO` and `ERROR` messages shall be written to a shared RabbitMQ queue.
+5. All `INFO` and `ERROR` messages shall be written to a shared RabbitMQ exchange.
 See the IDSS Engine [Status](https://github.com/NOAA-GSL/engine-status) project for information on how to use the service.
 6. Use the following structure for all log messages so that they can be parsed by the [Status](https://github.com/NOAA-GSL/engine-status) service:

 >